sizovs/PipelinR/README.md

 - [x] Simple, yet flexible
 - [x] Well-crafted with 100% test coverage

-### Understanding PipelinR
+### Understanding elements of PipelinR

-- Command
-- Command.Handler
+- **Command** encapsulates all information needed to perform an action at a later time.
+For example – `Ping`, `CreateAUser`, `SendEmail` are commands.

+- **Command.Handler** encapsulates command handling logic.
+Every command must have a matching handler.
+For example `PingHandler`, `CreateAUserHandler`, `SendEmailHandler` are command handlers.

+- **Pipeline** receives a command, sends it through a sequence of `PipelineStep`s and finally invokes the matching command handler.

-- Pipeline
+- **Pipelinr** is an implementation of the Pipeline
-- Pipelinr
-- PipelineStep

 ### How to use PipelinR with Spring Framework (5.1.4+)